-When scholars must take medicine at school, parents must bring all medicine and related equipment to the Dean of students or his/her designee and complete a Scholar Health and Medication Authorization Form.
+When scholars must take medicine at school, parents must bring all medicine and related equipment to the Assistant Principal or his/her designee and complete a Scholar Health and Medication Authorization Form.
 Medicine cannot be given without written permission and instructions from the parents.
 Please do not send medicine to school with scholars.